BCI Directory

 Philip Kennedy

-Pioneering neuroscientist who implanted the first long-term brain-computer interface electrode in a human patient in 1996, establishing the feasibility of chronic neural interfaces.
+Pioneering neuroscientist who implanted the first long-term intracortical brain-computer interface electrode in a human patient in 1996, establishing the feasibility of chronic neural interfaces and the foundational case for long-term BCI use.

 Neuroscientist and Inventor